AmiranIV/Kubernetes-Zero-Downtime-During-Scale/README.md

 Built the Docker image for the webserver.

-Pushed the image to a dedicated Amazon ECR repository.
+Pushed the image to DockerHub.

 Deployment and Service: